 CAUTION: To ensure proper system cooling, memory-module blanks must be installed in any memory socket that is not occupied.
-Remove memory-module blanks only if you intend to install memory in those sockets.
+Remove memory-module blanks only if you intend to install memory modules in those sockets.

-- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals.

-- 2. Open the system.

-- 3. Remove the cooling shroud.

-- 4. Locate the memory-module sockets.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
+Open the system. - 3.
+If applicable, remove the cooling shroud. - 4.
+Locate the memory-module sockets. - CAUTION: Handle each memory module only by the card edges, making sure not to touch the middle of the memory module or metallic contacts.
+To avoid damaging the memory module, handle only one memory module at a time.

-- 5. Press the ejectors on the memory module socket down and out to allow the memory module to be inserted into the socket.
-If a memory module blank is installed in the socket, remove it.